xcai/django-admin-honeypot/README.md

 **django-admin-honeypot-2024** is a fake Django admin login screen to log and notify admins of attempted unauthorized access.
 This app was inspired by discussion in and around Paul McMillan's security talk at DjangoCon 2011.
+支持Django 4.2版本。（原项目会报错）

 * **Author**: [xcai](https://github.com/xcai/django-admin-honeypot)
 * **Version**: 1.1.0